 The Emergency Services Department responds to much more than just fire.
-As a matter of fact, in the year 2002 (through June 30th), less than 7% of the calls they responded to were fire related.
+As a matter of fact, in the year 2016, less than 7% of the calls they responded to were fire related.
 Fires types include structure fires, vehicle fires, vegetation and miscellaneous.

-Service calls (anything related to safety or property conservation) count for 11%, False Alarms 12% and Natural Disasters and Special Incidents comprise nearly 1/2 of a percent.
-The total number of calls so far this year is 1167.
+Service calls (anything related to safety or property conservation) count for 11%, False Alarms 3% and Natural Disasters and Special Incidents comprise nearly 1/2 of a percent.
+The total number of calls for 2016 was 3678.